finnito/Science/content/11sci/as90940/markdown/work.md

 \begin{align*}
     W &= F \times d \newline
     W &= (m \times g) \times d \newline
-    W &= (55 \times 10) \times (1833-733) = 605,000J
+    W &= (20 \times 10) \times 1 = 200J
 \end{align*}

 ---

 ### Pātai Toru

-1. Get your mahi kāinga booklet and open it to Q31.
-2. Complete Q31
-3. What do you notice about the _distance_ value used?
-Is it horizontal or vertical?
-Why do you think that is?
+Jack has gone hiking up Avalanche Peak.
+He has a mass of $55kg$ and reaches a height of $1833m$, starting from $733m$.
+How much work has Jack done to reach the top?

 - Formula
 - Substitution